marhan/craps/backlog.md

 * The player plays one round.
 * The value of the dices is random and will be different each start of the game.
 * The result will be printed to the terminal.
-* Is the result 7 or 11, the player wins.
+* Is the result 7 or 11, the player has a Natural.
-* Is the result 2,3 or 12, the player lose.
+* Is the result 2, 3 or 12, the player has a Crap.
-* Any other value will be printed out without win or lose.
+* Is the result 4, 5, 6, 8, 9 or 10, the player has a Point.